 If you were recently thrown into the pit of bereavement and you have the option to take time off work for a death in the family is an option, then take it.
 Use as much time as you can to heal and learn to live without that special loved one in your life.

 About Bereavement Leave

-When a close family member has passed away, either suddenly or from a long illness, most employers will allow you a few days off work to attend the funeral.
+When a close family member has passed away, either suddenly or from a long illness, you can ask your employer for a few days off work to attend the funeral.
 If it is out of town, you may be allowed to take a few additional days.
 This is called bereavement leave.
 This time away from work can be paid or unpaid, depending on your workplace's policy.
 If a specific protocol is not in place, you may be required to use your accrued vacation, personal, or sick time.
 You may have to take the days off without pay and risk the consequences that may come along with doing that, such as loss of hours or pay, demotion, or possible termination.

 Bereavement leave is usually granted for death of a family member, including:

 - Spouse or domestic partner

 - Father- or mother-in-law